malexanders/VSC/README.md

 # Model Caching with Redis

-I began the process of implementing caching with redis but didn't have time to fully implement it.
-Given another day or two it would be fully functional.
+I began the process of implementing caching with redis but didn't have time to fully implement it, and realize full performance benefits.
+Therefore, I reverted back to a state previous to redis caching for submission of the coding challenge.
+Given another day or two I would have fully implemented caching with redis using sidekiq to run background jobs.